Michael Van Valkenburgh

 Michael Robert Van Valkenburgh (born September 5, 1951) is an American landscape architect and educator.
-He has worked on a wide variety of projects in the United States, Canada, Korea, and France, including public parks, college campuses, sculpture gardens, city courtyards, corporate landscapes, private gardens, and urban master plans.
+He has worked on a wide variety of projects – including public parks, college campuses, sculpture gardens, corporate landscapes, private gardens, and urban master plans – in the U.S., Canada, Europe and Asia.
+He has taught at Harvard's Graduate School of Design Since 1982 and served as chair of its Landscape Architecture Department from 1991 to 1996.

 Life and career

 Early years and education

 Michael Van Valkenburgh was born on September 5, 1951, and grew up in Lexington, New York, where his family owned a small dairy farm.
+He has said: "My earliest childhood memories involve powerful images of landscapes.
+I grew up among open fields, planted hedgerows, and orchards chiseled into the rolling, otherwise-forested Catskill Mountains.
+And so landscapes made by human hands and by the indomitable power of nature have lived side-by-side in my imagination."

-Van Valkenburgh received a Bachelor of Science from the College of Agriculture at Cornell University in 1973, studied photography at the School of the Museum of Fine Arts, Boston, from 1974 to 1975, and earned a Master of Landscape Architecture from the College of Fine Arts at University of Illinois at Urbana-Champaign in 1977.
-He worked at Carr, Lynch, Associates, Inc., in Cambridge, Massachusetts, from 1979 until 1982, when he founded his own firm, Michael Van Valkenburgh Associates, Inc. In the early years of his practice, Van Valkenburgh specialized in seasonally dynamic hedge gardens and ice walls.
-He received a grant from the National Endowment for the Arts which allowed him to experiment with ice as a material in landscape design.
+Van Valkenburgh received a Bachelor of Science from the College of Agriculture at Cornell University in 1973, studied photography at the School of the Museum of Fine Arts, Boston, from 1974 to 1975, and earned an MFA in landscape architecture from the College of Fine Arts at the University of Illinois at Urbana-Champaign in 1977.
+The focus of his graduate study was environmental psychology, specifically the relationship between people and landscapes.
+He worked at Carr, Lynch, Associates, Inc., in Cambridge, Massachusetts, from 1979 until 1982, when he founded his own firm, Michael Van Valkenburgh Associates, Inc. He received a grant from the National Endowment for the Arts which allowed him to experiment with ice as a material in landscape design.
 In 1988, Van Valkenburgh received the Rome Prize from the American Academy in Rome.